 It goes without saying that the rental property itself needs to be as attractive as possible.
 How much you can do and how early depends on whether the unit is currently occupied with an existing tenant or whether you are dealing with an already vacant unit.
-If the rental unit is currently occupied, take the time to coordinate with the tenant to do a move-out inspection so that you can get a good idea of what kinds of repairs and updates you’ll need to do to the rental.
+If the rental unit is currently occupied, take the time to coordinate with the tenant to do a move-out inspection so that you can get a good idea of what kinds of repairs and updates you’ll need to make.

-Then, schedule services and maintenance to happen the day after the tenant moves out so you aren’t postponing a new tenant’s move-in dates.
+Then, schedule services and maintenance to happen the day after the tenant moves out, so you aren’t postponing a new tenant’s move-in date.
 Schedule the painters, carpet cleaners, and any other outside services as soon as you can so that the rental unit is move-in ready in just a few days after being vacated.